Don’t be afraid of the Census! Your answers to Census questions will not hurt you. They will be confidential.

 Why should you take part in the Census?
-It’s important that every adult in this country answer the census questions.
-For example, your answers could mean that Los Angeles County would receive more money from the Federal government for such things as repaving the roads and providing more school lunches.
+It’s important that every adult in this country answer the Census questions.
+For example, your answers could mean that Los Angeles County will receive more money from the Federal government for such things as repaving the roads and providing more school lunches.

-How many people live here?
+How many people live in LA County?
 The more people who live here, the more money the Federal government will give us for important services.

 How does the government learn this number?
-The Federal government learns the number of people in any city, county and state in the U.S. after every adult in every home answers the census questions.
+The Federal government learns the number of people in any city, county and state in the U.S. from peoples’ answers to the questions on the Census questionnaire.

 More services for you For example, when the government learns how many people live in Los Angeles County, the government will decide how much money to give our county.
 This money will be used for more services for you and your family.

-More money for low-income people Answers to the census survey will tell the Federal government how many low-income people live in each city, county, and state.
-When Congress learns this information, they may decide to give more money to fund such programs as WIC, Medicaid (Medi-Cal) and SNAP (CalFresh).
+More money for low-income people Answers to the Census survey will tell the Federal government how many low-income people live in each city, county, and state.
+When the government learns this information, they may decide to give more money to fund such programs as WIC, Medicaid (Medi-Cal) and SNAP (CalFresh).

 • take the survey online or